Data Cleaning and Imputation

 0.13960904 0.01587302

-The error rates for both the categorical and numerical values are relatively low.
+Out of the bag error rates for both the categorical and numerical predictions indicating reliable imputation.

 plot_sl_1<-df_imputed |>